 You are expected to attend all classes, lectures, and film screenings, to be punctual and attentive, and to be prepared to participate in daily class discussion of our assignments.
 (For online courses, class attendance and participation are measured in terms of timely and thorough completion of weekly assignments, video lectures, films, quizzes, and exams.)
-Note that your presence or absence in the classroom determines only your attendance grade (5%); your participation grade (5%) depends upon your demonstrated involvement with our assigned material--especially viewing the films, which are the heart of film history.
+Note that your presence or absence in the classroom determines only your attendance grade; your participation grade depends upon your demonstrated involvement with and completion of our assigned material during class discussions (or in a timely and thorough manner in online courses).
 To do so, you should:

 2) Demonstrate evidence of your having read the texts and films with care.